barneyme/bpad/readme.txt

 Click "PWA" to install bpad.me as a PWA (Progressive Web App.)
 Bpad PWA can be used as a separate application from your browser and offline.

-Click + to open bWiki the basic browser based wiki.
+Click (w) to open bPad(w) the basic browser based wiki.

 **BPAD.ME (W)**
-[bPad.me (w)](bpad.me/w) is a browser based wiki.
+[bPad(w)](bpad.me/w) is a browser based wiki.

-bPad.me (w) automatically saves your pages in your browser.
+bPad(w) automatically saves your pages in your browser.

-bPad.me (w) supports basic Markdown format like:
+bPad(w) supports basic Markdown format like:
 # Header
 **bold**
 - bullet list
 [link](www.site.com)

-To create a new page click "New Page."
+To create a new page click "New."

-To edit an existing page go to the page and click "Edit Page."
+To edit an existing page go to the page and click "Edit."

-To export a current page go to the page and click "Export Page."
+To export a current page go to the page and click "Export."
 This will save the page to your computer as a .MD Markdown file.

 **PRIVACY**